Travel Ideas & Inspiration

 Where is St. Peter’s Church (Peterskirche)

-This hidden gem near the University of Vienna features elaborate ceiling frescoes, a pink-marbled interior, and golden warmth.
+This hidden gem near the University of Vienna features elaborate ceiling frescoes, a pink-marbled interior, and a golden glow.

-Consecrated in 1631, this church is dedicated to the assumption of the Virgin Mary into heaven.
-Occasionally, the church offers free orchestra concerts where seating is first come, first served.
+Consecrated in 1631, the Church of Jesuits is dedicated to the Assumption of the Virgin Mary into heaven.
+Occasionally, the church offers free orchestra concerts where seating is first-come, first-served.
+You can find schedules online.

 How to visit the Church of the Jesuits in Vienna

 The church of the Jesuits is free to visit and open 7 days a week.
 It may close during events.
-There are leaflets available in a variety of languages.
+They also offer leaflets that are available in a variety of languages.

 Where is the Church of the Jesuits in Vienna?